Humber River Watershed Projects & Plans

 Oak Ridges Corridor Park

 In Richmond Hill the Oak Ridges Moraine narrows to a pinch-point at Yonge Street, surrounded by encroaching urban development.
-To protect this environmentally sensitive area, an agreement was reached in 2004, whereby privately-owned Moraine land was swapped for provincially owned land in Pickering to establish the 1,057-acre Corridor Park.
+To protect this environmentally sensitive area that is home to many Species of Concern and Species at Risk, an agreement was reached in 2004, whereby privately-owned Moraine land was swapped for provincially owned land in Pickering to establish the 428 hectare Corridor Park.

-In August 2006 a Management Plan for the Oak Ridges Corridor Park was approved which will protect the headwaters of two watersheds (Humber and Rouge) and the natural features of the area.
-A 5 km long spine trail runs from east to west through the Park.
+In August 2006, a Management Plan for the Oak Ridges Corridor Park was approved which will protect the headwaters of two watersheds (Humber and Rouge) and the natural features of the area.

 Urban Agriculture Initiatives